-Civana Grace Kuhlmann is an American professional football player who plays as a forward for the Washington Spirit in the National Women's Soccer League.
+Civana Grace Kuhlmann is an American professional football player who most recently played as a forward for the Washington Spirit in the National Women's Soccer League.

 At 14, she became the youngest U.S. player to score in a U-17 match.